tesaho/flashbots-docs/docs/flashbots-protect/cancellations.md

 title: Cancellations
 ---

-Transactions submitted to Flashbots Protect are directed to the Flashbots MEV-Share Node.
-Here, they may remain in a pending state for a duration of up to 6 minutes.
+Transactions submitted to Flashbots Protect are directed to the Flashbots MEV-Share node and may remain pending for up to 6 minutes.

 Flashbots Protect provides the functionality to cancel pending transactions.
-To do so, a cancellation transaction must be submitted to Flashbots Protect.
-This cancellation transaction should adhere to the following criteria:
+A cancellation transaction must be submitted to Flashbots Protect to cancel a pending transaction and adhere to the following criteria:

-- It must be submitted from the **same address** as the original transaction that is intended to be cancelled.
+- The cancellation transaction must be submitted from the **same address** as the original pending transaction.
-- It should have the **same nonce** as the original transaction.
+- The cancellation transaction should have the **same nonce** as the original pending transaction.
-- The **from and to addresses** should match those of the original transaction.
+- The **from and to addresses** should match the original transactionʻs.
 - The **data field** of the cancellation transaction should be left empty.

 ## No cost to cancel

-The cancellation transaction serves solely for authentication purposes, verifying that you have control over the account that initiated the transaction you wish to cancel.
-Since this transaction is not included on-chain, it incurs no cost.
+The cancellation transaction is to verify that you have control over the account that initiated the pending transaction.
+The cancellation transaction is not included on-chain and incurs no cost.